sowmyay/ml-project-template/README.md

 # Future Work
 Currently, this package only supports boilerplate creation for ML projects in `pytorch`

-We plan to support `tensorflow` in the future.
+We plan to support `keras` in the future.

 # Development